Student Candidate

 4. Human Rights and Democracy

-Human rights and democracy have become important global norms that underlie every social and political practice.
+Human rights and democracy have become important global norms that underline every social and political practice.
 However, as a global norm in practice, human rights and democracy often give rise to new tensions due to variations in social and political contexts.
-The concentration of Human Rights and Democracy in the Master’s Program in Politics and Government seeks to understand the various perspectives in this area.
+The concentration of Human Rights and Democracy in the MAPG seeks to understand the various perspectives in this area.
 The focus will be directed not only on the value dimension but also on the institutional aspects and their impact on social and political change.
-This concentration encourages students to have strong analytical competence as well as advocacy skills related to democracy and human rights.
+This concentration encourages students to have strong political competence as well as advocacy skills related to democracy and human rights.

 Almost all political practices cannot be separated from the resource factor, one of which is natural resources.
-The SDA concentration in the Masters Program in Government Politics invites students to discuss the importance of natural resources in the context of political economy, both locally, nationally and internationally.
-The SDA concentration discusses how political processes are intertwined with corporate actors for the sake of political economy interests.
+The Natural Resources Management concentration in MAPG invites students to discuss the importance of natural resources in the context of political economy, both locally, nationally and internationally.
+This concentration discusses how political processes are intertwined with corporate actors for the sake of political economy interests.
 Not infrequently, the political processes carried out are intermediate goals in order to create extractive economic sustainability in various sectors and actors.

 Courses